sharmerika/vidindexerdemo/README.md

 - Uploaded video to Azure Video Indexer Portal
 - Generated transcript, scene segmentation, and sentiment mapping
 - Detected quirky objects like “motorcycle” and “backpack”... in Hogwarts
-- Exported insights in `.vtt`, `.json`, thumbnails, and a full ZIP bundle
+- Exported insights in `.srt`, `.json`, thumbnails, and a full ZIP bundle

 ## Repo Contents